 if direction > 0: cw.value(1) acw.value(0)

 Here ends the motorMove function.
-Last lines give a simple usage example, getting a full speed, anti-clockwise rotation for 5 seconds:
+The last lines give a simple usage example, getting a full-speed, anti-clockwise rotation for 5 seconds:

 And finally powering off the motor: